David Campese: Grand Slam

-Following Australia's first Test victory against England (their sixth match on tour), Campese was rested for the seventh match on tour against Midlands Division.
-Australia were scheduled to play Ireland the weekend following their Test against England, and Wallabies coach Alan Jones opted to select a second-string side that defeated Midlands Division 21–18.
+Following Australia's first Test victory against England, Campese was rested for the seventh match on tour against Midlands Division.

-Following Australia's second Test victory on tour against Ireland (won 16-9), Campese came-on as a late replacement in Australia's 9–16 loss to Ulster.
-Replacing James Black, Campese "set up another try with his first touch."
-Terry Cooper reports that, "He sliced through the defence, Hawker and Lynagh moved the ball on briskly and Grigg scored easily."
-However, Ulster's winning penalty was kicked following a penalty awarded against Campese.
-Campese was rested for the next two tour matches against Munster (won 31-19) and Llanelli (lost 16-19), prior to the Wallabies' third tour Test against Wales, won 28–9.
+Following Australia's second Test victory on tour against Ireland (won 16–9), Campese came-on as a late replacement in Australia's 9–16 loss to Ulster.
+He was rested for the next two tour matches against Munster (won 31–19) and Llanelli (lost 16–19), prior to the Wallabies' third tour Test against Wales, won 28–9.
 Some time between Australia's second Test victory over Ireland and its third Test over Wales, Campese fell ill with the flu.

 Following the third Test of the tour against Wales, Campese scored a try in the final minutes of Australia's 19–12 victory over Northern Division - his fourth try on tour.
 The match against Northern Division was Campese's last provincial match on tour.
-Australia lost to South of Scotland 6-9 and defeating Glasgow 26-12 prior to its final Test against Scotland, won 35–12.
+Australia lost to South of Scotland 6–9 and defeated Glasgow 26–12 prior to its final Test against Scotland, won 35–12.
 Australia then defeated Pontpool 21–18 in their final provincial match prior to the tour-closing match against the Barbarians.
 The match against the Barbarians featured what Campese regards as one of his four greatest performances playing for the Wallabies.